bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 For fragments like these..." he held it up for inspection, pausing a bit, before his eyes narrowed down in Adrex' and continued:
 "-should not exist anywhere I am not".

-He crouched down in front of Adrex again so their heads were leveled.
+He crouched down in front of Adrex again, so their heads were leveled.
-"My friends and I have means to get around in this world, and do so extremely fast.
+"My friends and I have means to get around in this world and do so extremely fast.
-Locating my beloved daughter takes no time, and finding a place to get to her takes only slightly longer."
+Locating my beloved daughter takes no time and finding a place to get to her takes only slightly longer."

 Percival's voice became even colder and almost a whisper, as he continued:
 "And when the first thing I see, emerging from the portal, is a dragonborn lying over my Vesper, claws out, ready to strike, praying to Tiamat, then it was only because I was dead set I could restrain you before you stroke, that I didn't shoot you dead on the spot."

-He twisted his fingers slightly, and the ironbands slowly started to tighten harder, squeezing Adrex to a painful state, to which Adrex started to groan in pain:
+He twisted his fingers slightly, and the iron bands slowly started to tighten harder, squeezing Adrex to a painful state, to which Adrex started to groan in pain:
 "I...
 I didn't... pray to... "
-He had to use all of his will to say the last part, as the bands almost crushed his chest, shoulders, arms, and legs.
+He had to use all his will to say the last part, as the bands almost crushed his chest, shoulders, arms, and legs.
 "...
 To Tiamat".

 "You know" the human retorted.
 "You are not the first dragonborn I've come across who had dealings with Tiamat.
-When we defeated the demigod Vecna about 20 years ago, we had help from another dragonborn, who was pretty keen set on bringing Tiamat back to this plane.
+When we defeated the demigod Vecna about 20 years ago, we had help from another dragonborn, who was keen set on bringing Tiamat back to this plane.
 I cannot help but wonder, if we just have a bad record with your kind, or there's something to it."

 Still not easing the iron bands, Adrex felt no less pain, as he stumbled for words: